Best Things To Do In Paris

 Louvre Museum|Marla Prusik

-Select a day and a time slot for your visit (as for the hours of the Louvre museum you should know that on Tuesdays is closed and on Wednesdays and Fridays opens later) and, above all, buy Louvre tickets in advance because the queue to access the box office can last for hours.
+The time you need to see the Louvre is different depending on what you want to delve into, but I don't recommend less than about three hours.
+Select a day and a time slot for your visit (as for the Louvre museum hours you should know that on Tuesdays it is closed and on Wednesdays and Fridays it opens later) and, above all, buy Louvre tickets in advance because the queue to access the ticket office can last for hours.
+Among the best works of the Louvre you will find:

-Do not rule out the guided tour of the Louvre to make the most of the collection (if you go to the Louvre with children you will also find special tours for them) and avoid holidays when the influx of people is even greater than usual, these days there may be discounts on the price of tickets to the Louvre, but in my opinion it will not be worth it because the influx of the museum will be too much to enjoy it with tranquility.
+Do not discard the guided tour of the Louvre to make the most of the collection (if you go to the Louvre with children you will also find special tours) and avoid holidays when the influx of people is even greater.
+There may be discounts on the Louvre ticket prices, but in my opinion it is not worth it.
+Finally, do not forget to visit the Louvre museum store as you can find real wonders.
+I leave you also some recommendations to eat near the Louvre Museum.

 Buy tickets for the Louvre Museum